kkaun/video_multishare/README.md

 ## iOS Setup

-Due to various platform requirements and limitations for the targeted services, iOS setup required more extra actions.
+Due to various platform requirements and limitations for the targeted services, iOS setup requires more extra actions.

 #### Important Disclaimer for iOS Setup:
 To use the full capabilities of the plugin on iOS, your app must be already registered within the corresponding developer portals: